cslant/gitlab/README.md

 # CSlant gitlab project

-This project is a simple project to set up a gitlab server with docker-compose.
+This project is simple to set up a gitlab server with docker-compose.

 ## How to use